bluenviron/mediamtx/README.md

     runOnReadyRestart: yes
 ```

-In the configuratio above, streams are saved into TS files, that can be read even if the system crashes, while MP4 files can't.
+In the configuration above, streams are saved in MPEG-TS format, that is resilient to system crashes.

 ### On-demand publishing